-After adding a liquidity factor to the model, the number of significant intercepts is reduced and the average adjusted R^2 increase.
-These results showed that the Five-factor model have more explanatory power than the traditional CAPM model.
+After adding a liquidity factor to the model, the number of significant intercepts is reduced and the average adjusted R2 increase.
+These results showed that the Five-factor model have more explanatory power than the traditional CAPM model, Fama-French three-factor model and Carhart four-factor model.